 PakeloLab is one of the top lubricant-specific laboratories in Europe.
 Its main activities are diagnostics on exhausted oils and lubricant quality tests.
-The laboratory is managed by Pakelo Global, a society of the Group that has been harvesting a rich data bank since 1970s, which is the reference tool for diagnosis interpretation.
+The laboratory, that has been harvesting a rich data bank since 1970s, is the reference tool for diagnosis interpretation.

 Lubricants work deeply in contact with metal surfaces of mechanical components thus they incorporate all the released wear elements.
 The inductively coupled plasma mass spectrometry measures this content in ppm (parts per million).
 Resulting values estimate lubrication and mechanical parts’ conditions.
 This determination also helps to understand the additives depletion.

 Iron – Boron – Copper – Barium – Chromium – Calcium – Aluminium – Magnesium – Lead – Sodium – Silicon – Phosphorus – Zinc

 Manganese – Molybdenum – Nickel – Tin - Titanium

 Viscosity defines oil inner friction and it indicates the Hydrodynamic Floating Capacity.
 The parameter is obtained by measuring the time it takes to the lubricant to flow through a calibrated capillary.

 The measure is made in a thermostatic bath at the temperature of: 40°C / 104°F - ISO 3448 Class (for hydraulic and reduction units’ oils) 100°C / 212°F - SAE J300 / J306 classifications (for engine and transmission oils)

 This sophisticated tool determines the organic composition by a Infra-Red spectroscopic analysis (Fourier Transform Infrared Spectroscopy).
 The instrument is equipped with a specific software for used oils analysis which applies the J.O.A.P.
 Method (Joint Oil Analysis Program).